bylickilabs/PSx-Classic-MOD/README.md

 -
 or the standard Archive from my Google Drive here: Link available soon -
+-
+The Password to unpack the archive is:
+-
+www.bylickilabs.de
+-
+-
 -------------------
 -------------------
 Extract it to your NTFS stick.